lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 Manipulation of the symbiont would, however, be preferred.
 Tri-parental mating protocols may be effective on _N. azollae_ in situ if combined with high-frequency RNA-guided integration with Cas12k enzyme complexes [@Strecker2019].
 _N. azollae_ Cas genes were found to be mostly pseudogenes and CRISPR arrays appeared missing [@Cai2013], suggesting that incoming cargo plasmid may not be destroyed by Cas complexes.
-Nevertheless, sRNA profiles from Figure 6 show discrete accumulation of 31 and 42 b sRNA of very low complexity and a functional Cas6 splicing CRISPR precursor RNA was induced on FR (Supplementary Table S4, _N. azollae_).
+Nevertheless, sRNA profiles from +@fig:fig6_6 show discrete accumulation of 31 and 42 b sRNA of very low complexity and a functional Cas6 splicing CRISPR precursor RNA was induced on FR (Supplementary Table S4, _N. azollae_).
 CRISPR arrays may not have been recognized if they contained few repeats due to the sheltered life-style inside the fern.
 Rendering _A. filiculoides_ and _N. azollae_ amenable to genetic manipulation will be crucial to provide evidence for hypotheses generated by transcript profiling in the future.